doruirimescu/recruitment/README.md

 Here's an example on how you could call the Winston resource you need for chip list and chip information:
 `curl -X GET https://gikr1vhulg.execute-api.eu-west-1.amazonaws.com/playground/v1/chips/tags -H 'X-API-Key: [guess what goes here]' -H 'Authorization: Bearer [got dʒɒt?]'`

-For detailed chip information you need to combine manufacturerId-chipId, looks like 001-001.
-Same endpoint, just remember to tell it what you want, ...chips/001-001 should work as an example.
+For detailed chip information you need to combine manufacturer ID (e.g. 001) and tag ID (e.g.190) which will look like `001-190`.
+Same endpoint, just remember to tell it what you want: `...chips/tags/001-001` should work as an example.

 Hope you like it!

 Ah, yes, one more thing, if you do not have received an API key and licenseHash from us, please contact `recruiting@voyantic.com`